AnnihilatorChess/BachelorThesis/README.md

   ```

 ### 3. BPTT on PDEBench Models
-To replicate the PDEBench training methodology (using heavily downscaled "Tiny" models to fit full Backpropagation Through Time into VRAM):
+To replicate the PDEBench training methodology (using heavily downscaled "small" models so full Backpropagation Through Time fits into VRAM):
 ```bash
 python train.py experiment=fno_pdebench server=local data=pdebench_swe trainer=bptt
 ```

 ---

-## Documentation and Analysis
+## Thesis

-For detailed insights into the experimental design, performance metrics, and automated evaluation aggregations, please refer to the `docs/` folder:
+The written thesis lives in this repository as LaTeX source:

-- `docs/thesis-outline.md` - The core narrative, methodology, and outline of the Bachelor Thesis.
+- `thesis.tex` - the full manuscript (compiles with the bundled `neurips_2024.sty` style and `references.bib`).
-- `docs/performance_analysis/` - Detailed performance metrics, aggregated directly from Weights & Biases across multiple seeds.
+- `figures/` - all figures used in the thesis.
-- `docs/wandb_analysis.md` - Guidelines and conventions for dataset evaluation, checkpoint selection strategies (One-Step vs. Rollout weights), and metric interpretation.
+- `tables/` - the generated full-results tables included by the appendix.